Gold clips losses from equity gains, dips bought

 Some participants noted that mixed U.S. economic readings and anticipation of a next Federal Reserve move to stimulate U.S. growth could keep gold rangebound for the near term.

 "Markets are waiting for our leaders to come to some type of conclusion that would paint a bullish picture.
-That's taking centre stage right now," MF Global's Klopfenstein said.
+That's taking center stage right now," MF Global's Klopfenstein said.

 Last Friday, Federal Reserve Chairman Ben Bernanke opted to postpone a decision on more stimulus, giving the central bank more time to assess the state of the U.S. economy.